0330 223 6336

 What is the Difference Between a Defibrillator and a Pacemaker?

-When it comes to life-saving heart devices, people often hear about defibrillators and pacemakers, yet the distinctions between them are sometimes unclear.
 Imagine you’re in a doctor’s office, listening to recommendations for a loved one’s heart condition.
 Although both devices can be crucial, they serve different purposes.
-Understanding these differences isn’t just for medical professionals; it’s valuable for anyone facing heart health decisions for themselves or someone they care about.

 What is a Defibrillator?

-A defibrillator is a life-saving device designed to deliver an electrical shock to the heart, correcting potentially fatal arrhythmias such as ventricular fibrillation.
-Sudden cardiac arrest, which strikes without warning, disrupts the heart’s normal rhythm, rendering it unable to pump blood effectively.
-In these instances, an immediate shock from a defibrillator can reset the heart’s rhythm and increase survival chances significantly.
+They are also used to treat sudden cardiac arrest, which often strikes without warning and disrupts the heart’s normal rhythm.
+In these instances, an immediate shock from a defibrillator can reset the heart’s rhythm and significantly increase survival chances.

 Types of Defibrillators: